Wcamaly/tax-down/README.md

 # Tax-Down Service

-A microservice-based application for managing customer tax information, built with Node.js, TypeScript, and AWS services.
+A microservice-based application for managing customer information, built with Node.js, TypeScript, and AWS services.

 ## 🏗️ Architecture